Euro zone bond markets back on rate hike watch

 "Over the last few years, it was very simple: You turn the tap on for liquidity, you never turn it off.
 Now the question is, do we turn it down a little bit or not?," he said.

-But Bund yields are rising again alongside a rise in market inflation expectations.
-Ten-year Bund yields were last trading at around -0.24% DE10YT=RR.
-They are up 34 bps this year and headed for their biggest annual rise since 2013.
+Bund yields were steady on Thursday at around -0.24% DE10YT=RR.
+But they are up 34 bps this year and headed for their biggest annual rise since 2013.

 "There are certainly questions about the duration of the bull market in bonds," said Shing.
 "People say 'equities have been doing so well for 10 years', well bonds have done well for 35 years.
 That's the bull market I'm worried about."

-(Reporting by Dhara Ranasinghe; additional reporting by Brenna Hughes Neghaiwi in Zurich; editing by Timothy Heritage)
+(Reporting by Dhara Ranasinghe Additional reporting by Brenna Hughes Neghaiwi in Zurich Editing by Timothy Heritage and Mark Potter)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))